 Knowledge

-Systematic approach (saves time and money)
+Systematic Approach (saving time and money)

-1. Plausibility check: Compare weather, availability, periods.
+1. Plausibility check: Compare weather, availability and time periods.

-2. Segment: Which inverters/trackers/strings drop off?
+2. Segment: Which inverters/trackers/strings are underperforming?

 4. On-site check: Visual inspection (cables, connectors, module fields, hotspot indicators).